 The Babraham Institute is a world-class research institution, situated at the heart of the Babraham Research Campus, near Cambridge.
 Our mission is to be an international leader in research focusing on basic cell and molecular biology with an emphasis on healthy ageing through the human lifecycle.

-Our recruitment and people management processes are designed to ensure that all prospective employees are legally entitled to work in the UK and to safeguard employees from any abuse or coercion as an Institute employee.
+Our recruitment and people management processes are designed to ensure that all prospective employees are legally entitled to work in the UK and to safeguard employees from any abuse or coercion as a Babraham Institute employee.

 Our Supply Chain

-Babraham Institute’s procurement for goods and services is provided by a wide range of suppliers.
-The contractual terms and conditions that the institute puts in place with third parties are regularly reviewed and have been updated to include provisions designed to ensure that any risks of modern slavery in the institute’s supply chain are appropriately and effectively addressed.
-This has been done by including express terms requiring suppliers to comply with the Modern Slavery Act 2015 and to include similar provision in their own contracts; notifying the Institute if they become aware of any slavery or human trafficking within their own supply chain.
+The Babraham Institute procurement for goods and services is provided by a range of suppliers.
+The contractual terms and conditions in place with third parties are regularly reviewed and have been updated to include provisions designed to ensure that any risks of modern slavery are appropriately and effectively addressed.

-The Institute is committed to ensuring that any third parties we engage with adhere to the highest standard of ethics and our continual review of both existing suppliers and new suppliers now has an increased focus on modern slavery and human trafficking.
+The Babraham Institute is committed to ensuring that any third parties we engage with adhere to the highest standard of ethics and continual review of both existing suppliers and new suppliers.

 This statement has been approved by the Babraham Institute